Temporary Professional Worker

 What if there are changes in the appointment?
 For example, what if a department wants a postdoc to teach, or if a department needs to change a full-time appointment to a part-time appointment (or part-time to full-time)?

-Please contact the Center for Global Engagement BEFORE you make any changes in the terms or condition of the employment.
+Please contact the Office of the General Counsel BEFORE you make any changes in the terms or condition of the employment.
 Many changes (like the ones mentioned above) require us to file a new Labor Condition Application (LCA) and submit a new, amended, H-1B petition to USCIS.
-The changes in employment should not occur until after we have filed the new LCA and petition.
+The changes in employment should not occur until after FSU has filed the new LCA and petition.
 Some changes, like moving from one department to another, with no changes in duties or salary, do not require a new LCA or amended petition.

 May an H-1B employee take classes?